 Mr. Smithers and the Foundation joined with the U.S. Department of Health, Education and Welfare to fund the move of the Center of Alcohol Studies from Yale University to Rutgers University in 1962.

 His $ 10 million grant to New York City’s Roosevelt Hospital in 1971 established the Smithers Alcoholism Treatment and Training Center, the first program of its type in the world to be an integral part of a major hospital, providing detoxification, rehabilitation and professional training.
-This was the largest grant ever made by any individual or organization (including the Federal government) to the fight against alcoholism.
+This was the largest grant ever made by any individual or organization (including the Federal government) to the fight against alcohol use disorder.

 A $6.7 million gift from Mr. Smithers to Cornell and Rutgers Universities’ “Smithers Institute for Alcohol-Related Studies” 1986 established the R. Brinkley Smithers Institute for Alcoholism Prevention and Workplace Problems, the only permanently endowed cooperative effort involving research, teaching, publications and outreach of initiatives in the alcohol field.
 Mr. Smithers was a 1989 Nobel Peace Prize Nominee.
-He received scores of major awards from local, state, national and international organizations in recognition of his pioneering work to combat alcoholism worldwide.
+He received scores of major awards from local, state, national and international organizations in recognition of his pioneering work to combat alcohol use disorder worldwide.
 He was awarded an Honorary LL.D. degree from Rutgers University, an Honorary Doctor of Humane Letters degree from New York Medical College and received the Ezra Cornell Award from Cornell University.